flipyap/distillery/README.md

 ## Overview

 Without a doubt, [homebrew](https://brew.sh) has had a major impact on the macOS and even the linux ecosystem.
 It has made it easy to install software and keep it up to date.
-It has been around for 15+ years and while it has evolved over time, its core technology hasn't changed, and 15+ years is an eternity in the tech world.

-I love homebrew, but I think there's room for another tool.
+However, it has been around for 15+ years and while it has evolved over time, its core technology really hasn't changed, and 15+ years is an eternity in the tech world.
+Languages like [Go](https://golang.org) and [Rust](https://www.rust-lang.org) have made it easy to compile binaries and distribute them without complicated installers or dependencies. **I love homebrew**, but I think there's room for another tool.

-Distillery is a tool that is designed to make it easy to install binaries on your system from multiple sources.
+`dist`illery is a tool that is designed to make it easy to install binaries on your system from multiple different sources.
 It is designed to be simple and easy to use.
 It is **NOT** designed to be a package manager or handle complex dependencies, that's where homebrew shines.

-The goal of this project is to leverage the collective power of all the developers out there that are using tools like [goreleaser](https://goreleaser.com/) and [cargo-dist](https://github.com/axodotdev/cargo-dist) and many others to pre-compile their software and put their binaries up on
+The goal of this project is to install binaries by leverage the collective power of all the developers out there that are using tools like [goreleaser](https://goreleaser.com/) and [cargo-dist](https://github.com/axodotdev/cargo-dist) and many others to pre-compile their software and put their binaries up on GitHub or GitLab.
-GitHub or GitLab and install the binaries.

 ## Features